robenkleene/software-references/microsoft-excel/excel.md

 ## Tips

+- To resize all columns to fit, first click the special cell in the upper left where the row and column indexes meet, this should highlight the entire spreadsheet.
+While the whole spreadsheet is highlighted, clicking between columns as you would you normally resize a single column, will resize all columns.
 - Select "Format > Column > AutoFit Selection" to autofit all rows
 - To clear formatting, use "Edit" -> "Clear" -> "Formats"
 - A more precise way to clear formatting is to open cell styles `⌘1` and select "Font" -> "Normal Font"